bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 ### Burning Tokens

 The other type of token mint authority is known as **Mint Authority**.
-This one is pretty straightforward, as we use it earlier to mint ourselves 1 billion tokens.
+This one is pretty straightforward, as we used it earlier to mint ourselves 1 billion tokens.
 When someone creates a new token, their address is granted mint authority by default.

 In addition to minting new tokens, the mint authority can also burn existing tokens.
 Burning in Solana is very explicit: there is no burn address that tokens are sent to.
 Instead, the Token Program reduces the units in a given token account.
 When burning tokens, the mint authority must provide the token account address they would like to burn from, otherwise they will by default burn from their own balances.